-The Student Success Center, located in Room 101-A, is committed to providing career, educational and personal development opportunities to its customers on the Greenwood Campus, as well as at all county centers, in an effective and time-efficient manner.
+The Career Planning and Counseling Center, located in Room 149-A, is committed to providing career, educational and personal development opportunities to its students on the Greenwood Campus, as well as at all county campuses, in an effective and time-efficient manner.
 This is accomplished through a variety of support services that facilitate successful outcomes.
-For more information, please call (864) 941-8614 or check the college Web site at www.ptc.edu/ssc.
+For more information, please call (864) 941-8356 or check the college Web site.